A secure updater framework for Python

 pip - installing and managing Python packages (recommended) Installing from Python Package Index (https://pypi.python.org/pypi).
 Note: Please use "pip install --no-use-wheel tuf" if your version of pip <= 1.5.6 $ pip install tuf Installing from local source archive. $ pip install <path to archive> Or from the root directory of the unpacked archive. $ pip install .

-Virtualenv is a tool to create isolated Python environments.
-It also includes pip and setuptools, Python packages used to install TUF and its dependencies.
-All installation methods of virtualenv are outlined in the installation section and instructions for installing locally from source here:
+To facilitate development and installation of edited version of the code base, developers are encouraged to install Virtualenv, which is a tool to create isolated Python environments.
+It includes pip and setuptools, Python packages that can be used to install TUF and its dependencies.
+All installation methods of virtualenv are outlined in the installation section, and instructions for installing locally from source are provided here:

 Installation of minimal, optional, development, and testing requirements can then be accomplished with one command: